oxygenium-network/oxygenium/.autodoc/docs/markdown/ralphc/src/main/scala/org/alephium/ralphc/Artifacts.md

 In this example, we have a simple piece of code that we want to compile and link into the larger project.
 We create a `CodeInfo` object to track information about the code, an `Artifacts` object to manage the compiled artifacts, and a `MetaInfo` object to provide metadata about the artifact.
 These objects can then be used to manage the code and artifacts throughout the project.
 ## Questions:
- 1. What is the purpose of the `alephium` project?
+ 1. What is the purpose of the `oxygenium` project?
-   - The `alephium` project is not described in this specific code file, so a smart developer might have to look for additional documentation or context to understand its purpose.
+   - The `oxygenium` project is not described in this specific code file, so a smart developer might have to look for additional documentation or context to understand its purpose.

 2. What is the `CodeInfo` case class used for?
    - The `CodeInfo` case class is used to store information about a source code file, including its file name, hash, and any associated warnings.